electricimp/imp-central-impt/README.md

 IMPT COMMAND SUCCEEDS
 ```

-## No Atomic Transaction
+## No Atomic Transaction ##

-Many impt commands use several impCentral API requests which changes impCentral API entities (like update, delete, etc.) to perform one operation.
-The impt tool does the best to pre-check all conditions before starting every operation.
-At the same time, the impt tool does not guarantee an operation is atomic.
-It is always possible that the first impCentral API update request succeeds but the next one fails due to the network connection lost.
-In this case, the operation is partially completed, the impt tool does not restore the original state of already changed entities, the impt command reports a fail.
+Many *impt* commands combine several impCentral API requests which change impCentral API entities (like update, delete, etc.) to perform one operation. *impt* does its best to pre-check all conditions before starting every operation.
+At the same time, it does not guarantee an operation is atomic.
+It is always possible that the first impCentral API update request succeeds but the next one fails, if the connection is lost, for example.
+In this case, the operation is partially completed, *impt* does not restore the original state of already changed entities, and the command reports a failure.
 You can check an actual state of any impCentral entity using [entity information](#entity-information) commands.

-## License
+## License ##

 The impt tool is licensed under the [MIT License](./LICENSE)